Approximate Majority With Catalytic Inputs: Catalytic Input Model Lower Bounds

 \section{Catalytic Input Model Lower Bounds}

-In this section, we give initial results characterizing the computational power of the CI population protocol model.
-Using information-theoretic arguments, we prove two lower bounds over the catalytic model when the number of input agents is a constant fraction of the total population:
+In this section, we characterize the computational power of the CI population protocol model.
+Using information-theoretic arguments, we prove the following two lower bounds over the catalytic input model when the number of input agents is a constant fraction of the total population:

-\begin{restatable}{theorem}{thmparitylb} In the catalytic input model with $n$ input agents and $m = \Theta(n)$ worker agents, any protocol that computes the \parity\ of the inputs with probability at least $1-N^{-\gamma}$ requires at least $\Omega(N^2)$ total steps for any $\gamma \ge 1$. \end{restatable}
+\begin{restatable}{theorem}{thmemlb} In the catalytic input model with $n$ input agents and $m = \Theta(n)$ worker agents, any protocol that computes the exact majority of the inputs with probability at least $1-N^{-\gamma}$ requires at least $\Omega(N^2)$ total steps for any $\gamma \ge 1$. \end{restatable}

 \begin{restatable}{theorem}{thminputmarginlb} In the catalytic input model with $n$ input agents and $m = \Theta(n)$ worker agents, any protocol that computes the \majority\ of the inputs within $O(N \log N)$ total steps requires an input margin of at least $\Omega(\sqrt N)$ to be correct with probability at least $1 - N^{-\gamma}$ for any $\gamma \ge 1$. \end{restatable}